 In 1982 when I recorded my first guitar album Nothin' But Guitar,

 It included 7 cuts with the Third Hand.
 I believe this is the first commercially available recording made using a partial capo.
-Since then I have recorded over 320 tracks using 21 different capo configurations, and only a handful of people ever noticed that something very different was going on.
+Since then I have recorded over 300 tracks using dozens of different capo configurations, and only a handful of people ever noticed that something very different was going on.
 On stage I most often use sawed off straight capos, for speed and appearance.
-(I did not use the capo when I won the 1981 National Fingerpicking contest in Winfield, KS. ) Now that the idea has spread rather widely and other musicians are claiming to have developed this concept, I feel it is time to stand up and take credit for propagating the idea.
+(I did not use a partial capo when I won the 1981 National Fingerpicking contest in Winfield, KS. ) Now that the idea has spread rather widely and other musicians are claiming to have developed this concept, I feel it is time to stand up and take credit for propagating the idea.

 Most of those who use a partial capo use primarily the E suspended configuration, which I first started using in 1980.
 The first pieces I wrote for this configuration was "Suite in F: For the Duchess", which I recorded in 1983 on my 2nd LP "A Very Old Song" (The title cut, written in 1980 also uses this configuration, as does "I Will Learn to Love You," and "Dreamer or Believer".)